Updated December 2, 2017

 To get quick results, I planned to go 5 days a week, mostly hoping to make it each day while my kids were in school.
 All of my children are in full day curriculum, so this gave me the time to commit.

 I got into the habit of dropping kids off at school and going straight to the gym.
-I work from home (for DLR Prep School and two other free-lance jobs) and I volunteer quite a bit at school and church, but I’m lucky to have the flexibility to work this into my routine.
+I work from home and I volunteer quite a bit at school and church, but I’m lucky to have the flexibility to work this into my routine.

 After an hour meeting with my trainer, Evan, and two other trainees, he narrowed down what I needed to do and provided me with a worksheet detailing my goals :